celestiaorg/docs/developers/blobstreamx-proof-queries.md

 After creating all the proofs, and verifying them:

 1. Verify inclusion proof of the transaction to Celestia data root
-2. Prove that the data root tuple is committed to by the BlobstreamX smart contract
+2. Prove that the data root tuple is committed to by the Blobstream X smart contract

 We can be sure that the data was published to Celestia, and then rollups can